Moir\'e-resonant surface state in ultrathin RuO$_2$: Emergent Surface Reconstruction

-In addition to the charge ordering phenomena discussed above, we experimentally observe two further types of periodic modulations that are not captured by our minimal DMRG model.

-First, a subset of high-quality, well-ordered samples reveals a faint but reproducible peak (orange arrow in Figs.~\ref{fig:Reconstructions}(a,b,c)) in the FFT, which does not correspond to any known moiré scattering vector.
-This feature appears rotated relative to both the primary lattice and the moiré peaks, thereby introducing an additional symmetry breaking in the Fourier pattern.
-The non-dispersive character of this feature allows us to exclude Friedel oscillations, and its insensitivity to a magnetic STM tip rules out magnetic order as its origin [Fig.~\ref{fig:Reconstructions}(c)].
-We thus tentatively associate this signal with a second, long-range charge ordering, distinct from that discussed above.
-However, a comprehensive theoretical explanation of this phenomenon lies beyond the scope of this work.

-Second, we detect a prominent $2\times2$ periodic modulation on a subset of samples, characterized by an alternating intensity pattern of surface \ce{Ru} sites, effectively doubling the \ce{RuO2}(110) unit cell.
-This reconstruction is clearly visible in the STM topography shown in Fig.~\ref{fig:Reconstructions}(d).
-As demonstrated in Figs.~\ref{fig:Reconstructions}(e,f), two equivalent metastable configurations of this $2\times2$ pattern can be reversibly switched via short voltage pulses, indicating bistability of this surface reconstruction.
+In addition to the charge-ordering phenomena discussed above, STM topography measurements on a subset of samples [Fig.~\ref{fig:Reconstructions}(a)] reveal a pronounced $c(2\times2)$ periodic modulation.
+This reconstruction is characterized by an alternating intensity pattern of surface \ce{Ru} sites, effectively doubling the \ce{RuO2}(110) surface unit cell.

-A previous study under ambient conditions linked a similar $2\times2$ reconstruction to the adsorption of \ce{CO} molecules at oxygen bridge sites~\cite{Rossler2007a}.
-However, such an interpretation is incompatible with our observations, as \ce{CO} adsorption would quench the FBSS~\cite{Jovic2021}, which remains clearly present in our data.
-Instead, our own DFT calculations for a clean \ce{RuO2}(110) surface slab reveal a structural relaxation that naturally doubles the unit cell, as shown in Fig.~\ref{fig:Reconstructions}(g,h).
-This relaxed configuration is energetically favorable by approximately \SI{25}{meV} per $2\times2$ unit cell compared to the previously assumed ground state.
-We propose that this structural instability, potentially coupled with an electronic reconstruction, underpins the $2\times2$ modulation observed in STM and may play a crucial role in dictating the catalytic surface activity of \ce{RuO2}.
+As shown in Figs.~\ref{fig:Reconstructions}(b,c), two symmetry-equivalent metastable configurations of this $c(2\times2)$ pattern can be reversibly switched with tunneling currents of $I_\text{T} = \SI{100}{pA}$, demonstrating the bistable nature of the surface reconstruction. \\ A previous study under ambient conditions attributed a similar $2\times2$ reconstruction on \ce{RuO2}(110) to the adsorption of \ce{CO} molecules at oxygen bridge sites~\cite{Rossler2007a}.
+This interpretation, however, is incompatible with our observations, since \ce{CO} adsorption is known to quench the FBSS~\cite{Jovic2021}, which remains clearly discernible in our measurements.
+Instead, our DFT calculations for a clean \ce{RuO2}(110) surface slab reveal a structural relaxation that intrinsically doubles the surface unit cell [Figs.~\ref{fig:Reconstructions}(d,e)], is driven by a surface phonon softening, and \SI{\approx25}{meV} more stable than the unreconstructed $2\times2$ surface unit cell~\cite[Sec.~S6.5]{supp}.